ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         scenario_path=scenario_path
     )

-In the distributed ray tracing the heliostat-tracing process can be distributed and parallelized using Distributed Data Parallel.
-For the distributed ray tracing using DDP, not only are the heliostat groups computed in parallel, but the data samples per group can also be computed in parallel.
-We will see exactly how this works later in the tutorial.
+During distributed ray tracing, the heliostat tracing process can be distributed and parallelized using `distributed data parallelism in PyTorch <https://docs.pytorch.org/tutorials/intermediate/ddp_tutorial.html>`_.
+When using DDP, not only can the heliostat groups be processed in parallel, but the data samples within each group can also be handled in parallel.
+We will see how this works in more details later in the tutorial.

 The Distributed Environment
 ---------------------------

-Before we start running raytracing, we need to set up the distributed environment.
+Before we start running ray tracing, we need to set up the distributed environment.
 Based on the available devices, the environment is initialized with the appropriate communication backend.
-For computation on GPUs the ``nccl`` backend optimized for NVIDIA GPUs is chosen.
-For computation on CPUs ``gloo`` is used as backend.
-If the program is run without the intention of being distributed, the world size will be set to 1, accordingly the only rank is 0.
+For computation on GPUs, the ``nccl`` backend optimized for NVIDIA GPUs is chosen.
+For computation on CPUs, ``gloo`` is used as backend.
+If the program is run in non-distributed mode, the world size will be set to 1 and the only rank will therefore be 0.

 All of this setup is handled automatically via: